What is Turbinoplasty and Turbinectomy?

 Clear liquids like water, clear juice, sports drinks, clear tea, and black coffee may be consumed until 5 hours before your surgery.
 Do not drink milk-containing products, alcoholic beverages, or drinks with pulp or solids of any kind- nothing to eat or drink after midnight.
 You will be asked to stop smoking a few weeks before the surgery.
 If you are on blood thinners, you will be asked to discontinue those 2-3 days before the procedure.
 Check with Dr Hunt and your anaesthetist about which medications you can or cannot take.

 During a Turbinate Reduction Procedure, Dr Hunt may use several tools depending on your needs.
-The procedure is done in a surgery room under local or general anaesthesia and takes about two hours.
+The procedure is done in a surgical room under local or general anaesthesia and takes about two hours.

 - Submucous resection: This procedure is performed under general anaesthesia.
 It can be done in combination with other larger surgeries.
 A small cut is made in the lining of the inferior turbinates, and the lining tissue is lifted off a thin bone that forms the structural support of the inferior turbinate.
 The bone is removed and then allowed to heal back smaller